-When we wish someone would Rescue us, we are giving them our responsibility for ourselves.
+When you wish someone would Rescue you or is persecuting you, you’re giving them your responsibility for yourself

-When we feel others are making our life worse in some way or are out to get us, we are giving that person our personal power so in effect, they have power over us.
+When you feel others are making your life worse in some way or are out to get you, you’re giving that person your personal power.
+So in effect, they have power over you.

 We all do this.
 And we will all continue to do this.
-It is part of the human experience.
+It’s part of the human experience.

-But doing this on a continual basis where one often feels very frustrated, discouraged, and upset because others will not do XYZ or help with something or are making the person’s life worse, then that is when the Victim role is not a psychologically healthy place to be.
+But doing this on a continual basis where you often feels very frustrated, discouraged, and upset because others will not do XYZ or help with something or are making your life worse in some way, then that is when the Victim role is not a psychologically healthy place to be.

 Knowing these signs means that going forward, you can recognise when you are in the Victim role (or one of the other roles) and with that awareness you can then choose to do something about it.

 What can you do?